Pumpkin Roll Cake with Sweet Cream Cheese Filling is a Fall dessert that is requested year round in my family!

 - Line the 10 x 15 inch jelly roll pan with parchment paper.
 Leave about an inch of extra paper on both lengths of the 15 inch sides of the pan (this makes it easy to lift the cake out of the pan while it's still hot).
 Spray the parchment paper with baking spray or grease it with butter.

 - In the bowl of a stand mixer or food processor (or mixing bowl), cream together the eggs, vanilla, sugars, and pumpkin puree.

 - Add salt, cinnamon, baking soda, and baking powder and mix until well combined.

 - Gradually add flour until the batter is blended and smooth.

 - Pour batter into the greased, parchment paper lined pan and spread evenly across.

 - Bake the cake at 350°F for 10-15 minutes.
 It bakes quickly, so keep a close eye on it.

-- While your cake is cooling, combine cream cheese, butter (softened), vanilla extract and powdered sugar together in your food processor or electric hand mixer until mixed well and fluffy.
+- While the cake is cooling, combine room temperature cream cheese and butter (softened) with vanilla extract and powdered sugar in a stand mixer, food processor, or mixing bowl.
+Mix until creamy and fluffy.

-- Once cake is cool carefully unroll it and peel off the parchment paper.
-Spread cream cheese filling evenly leaving about an inch from the edge (lengthwise) this will keep the filling from overflowing once you roll it!
+- Once cake is cool, carefully unroll it and peel off the parchment paper.
+Spread cream cheese filling evenly leaving about an inch from the edge (lengthwise) this will keep the filling from overflowing when the cake is re rolled.

-- Slowly re-roll your cake, carefully transfer it to a plate, cover with plastic wrap and refrigerate for about 45 minutes prior to serving.
-When you are ready to serve put about a table spoon of powdered sugar in a sifter or strainer and tap to evenly distribute powder.
+- Slowly re-roll your cake, do not roll in the parchment paper this time.
+Carefully transfer it to a plate, cover with plastic wrap and refrigerate for about 45 minutes prior to serving.
+Prior to serving, sift and tap powdered sugar over the cake to evenly distribute.

 - To store, cover with plastic wrap and keep refrigerated.